 During birth, your baby may have suffered a broken bone that has a significant impact not only on his immediate development, but also on his future.
 A common reason for broken bones during birth is because a doctor failed to anticipate that the baby may be too big to fit through the mother’s birth canal.
 In these cases a C-section could prevent a broken bone that leads to shoulder dystocia or another serious injury.

 One of the most terrifying emergencies following delivery is shoulder dystocia.
 Shoulder dystocia occurs when the head has been delivered, but the shoulder becomes stuck.
 It is diagnosed when the shoulders fail to deliver shortly after the fetal head, and it can be devastating.

 One of the most common causes of shoulder dystocia is the use of vacuum extraction or forceps during delivery.
 It can also occur if the mother has gestational diabetes or had children previously born with shoulder dystocia.

-There are serious complications associated with shoulder dystocia and one of the biggest concerns is damage to the brachial plexus nerves.
-These nerves are involved in the sensory and motor functions of the shoulder, arm and hands.
+There are serious complications associated with shoulder dystocia, and one of the biggest concerns is damage to the brachial plexus nerves.
+These nerves are involved in the sensory and motor functions of the shoulder, arm, and hands.
 If the nerve roots are torn from the neonatal spinal column, it could result in total dysfunction.
-Complications can arise with both the baby and mother.
+Complications can follow for both the baby and the mother.
 The mother is at risk of postpartum hemorrhaging, uterine rupture, and a significant episiotomy or tear.
 The child is at risk of suffering Erb’s palsy, a clavicle fracture, hypoxia, brain damage, a humerus fracture, cerebral palsy, or even death.

 Filing a Birth Injury Lawsuit in Kentucky